-Under a variety of methods, estimates of the world's population exposed to extreme heat indicate very large and growing numbers and an increase since pre-industrial times.
-For example, Li et al. (2020) estimate that globally, 1.28 billion people each year experience heatwave conditions similar to that of the lethal Chicago 1995 event, compared with 0.99 billion people that would be similarly exposed under a pre-industrial climate.
-Further, for the 150 most populated cities of the world, a 500% increase in the exposure to extreme heat events occurred over the 1980-2017 period (Li et al., 2021), while for the 1986-2005 period, the total exposure to dangerous heat in Africa's 173 largest cities was 4.2 billion person-days yr-1 (Rohat et al., 2019a).
-Globally the present exposure to heatwave events is estimated to be 14.8 billion person-days yr-1, with the greatest cumulative exposures measured in person-days occurring across southern Asia (7.19 billion), sub-Saharan Africa (1.43 billion), and north Africa and the Middle East (1.33 billion) (Jones et al., 2018).
+Notwithstanding the variety of methods applied, estimates of the world's current population exposed to extreme heat indicate very large numbers and an increase since pre-industrial times.
+For example, Li et al (2020) estimate that globally and annually, 1.28 billion people experience heatwave conditions similar to that of the lethal Chicago 1995 event compared to 0.99 billion under a preindustrial climate.
+Further, for the 150 most populated cities of the world, a 500% increase in the exposure to extreme heat events occurred over the period 1980 - 2017 (Li et al., 2021), while for the period 1986-2005, the total exposure to dangerous heat in Africa's 173 largest cities was 4.2 billion person-days per year (Rohat et al., 2019a).
+Globally the present exposure to heatwave events is estimated to be 14.8 billion person-days per year, with the greatest cumulative exposures measured in person-days occurring across southern Asia (7.19 billion), sub-Saharan Africa (1.43 billion) and North Africa and the Middle East (1.33 billion) (Jones et al., 2018).

-The country level percentage of mortality attributable to nonoptimum temperature (heat and cold) has been found to range from 3.4 to 11% (Gasparrini et al., 2015; Zhang et al., 2019b).
-Heat as a health risk factor has largely been overlooked in low- and middleincome countries (Campbell et al., 2018; Green et al., 2019; Dimitrova et al., 2021).
-For 2019, the GBD report estimates the burden of DALYs attributable to low temperature was 2.2 times greater than the burden attributable to high temperature.
+The country level percentage of mortality attributable to non-optimum temperature (heat and cold) has been found to range from 3·4% to 11·00% (Gasparrini et al., 2015);(Zhang et al., 2019b).
+Heat as a health risk factor has largely been overlooked in low and middle-income countries, (Campbell et al., 2018) (Green et al., 2019);(Dimitrova et al., 2021).
+For 2019, the Global Burden of Disease report estimates the burden of DALYs attributable to low temperature was 2.2 times greater than the burden attributable to high temperature.
 However, this global figure obscures important regional variations.
-Countries with a high sociodemographic index-mainly mid-latitude high-income temperate to cool climate countries- were found to have a coldrelated burden 15.4 times greater than the heat-related burden, while for warm lower-income regions, such as south Asia and sub-Saharan Africa, the heat-related burden was estimated to be 1.7 times and 3.6 times greater, respectively (Murray et al., 2020).
-For countries where data availability permits, there is evidence that extreme heat (and extreme cold) leads to higher rates of premature deaths (Armstrong et al., 2017; Cheng et al., 2018; Costa et al., 2017).
+Countries with a high sociodemographic index - mainly mid-latitude high income temperate to cool climate countries -, were found to have a cold-related burden 15.4 times greater than the heat-related burden, while for warm lower income regions, such as south Asia and sub-Saharan Africa, the heat-related burden was estimated to be 1.7 times and 3.6 times greater respectively (Murray et al., 2020).
+For countries where data availability permits, there is evidence that extreme heat (and extreme cold) leads to higher rates of premature deaths (Armstrong et al., 2017); (Cheng et al., 2018); (Costa et al., 2017).

-Rapid changes and variability in temperatures are observed to increase heat-related health and mortality risks, the outcomes varying across temperate and tropical regions (Guo et al., 2016; Cheng et al., 2019; Kim et al., 2019a; Tian et al., 2019; Zhang et al., 2018b; Zhao et al., 2019).
+Rapid changes and variability in temperatures are observed to increase heat-related health and mortality risks, the outcomes varying across temperate and tropical regions (Guo et al., 2016);(Cheng et al., 2019); (Kim et al., 2019a);(Tian et al., 2019);(Zhang et al., 2018b);(Zhao et al., 2019).